webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Data quality control.md

 # Data quality control

-Web scraper has the functionality to control the quality of scraped data.
-You can set control according to several criteria:
+Web Scraper has the functionality to control quality of the scraped data.
+Each sitemap has a separate data quality control configuration.
+Data quality can be determined by several criteria:

 * Minimum record count
 * Maximum failed page %